Reggio Emilia for families

 Sometimes it happens to find yourself visiting a town without knowing what to do and see with your child.

-But Reggio Emilia is the town of the Reggio Emilia Approach and cannot disappoint the wait!
+But Reggio Emilia is the town of the Reggio Emilia Approach and will not disappoint!

 Here is a simple tour to spend three days in Reggio Emilia with the whole family.